binary-manu/arch-ansible/README.md

 To circumvent the problem, the fixed roles that implemented partitioning have been replaced with the concept of a _partitioning flow_.
-A partitioning flow is a collection of roles, each one taking care of a specific step of partitiong, which are called by the `bootstrap` phase at appropriate times.
+A partitioning flow is a collection of roles, each one taking care of a specific step of partitioning, which are called by the `bootstrap` phase at appropriate times.
 These roles are bundled together into a _base folder_, and that folder is placed somewhere where Ansible can find roles.
 At that point, a variable is used to specify the base folder